16 Styles of Mid Century Modern Fences and Screens

 Midcentury modern MCM corrugated yellow fence around pool with shade structure

 Today we don’t think of plastic as a landscape material.
-But the midcentury time period was all about experimentation with new materials.
-The designers were excited about the shadowbox effects of translucent plastic and fiberglass screens, which blocked views but allowed diffused light, could glow at night, and transmit shadows from behind.
+But the mid-century time period was all about experimentation with new materials.
+The designers were excited about translucent plastic and fiberglass screens, which blocked views but allowed diffused light, could glow at night, and transmitted shadows from behind.
 These were heavily inspired by Japanese shoji screens and Japanese architecture.
 It is hard to recommend the use of plastic today for health and environmental reasons, although outdoor-rated frosted acrylic is still available.
 Frosted tempered glass is a good substitute but is expensive and much heavier.

 Midcentury modern MCM translucent exterior screen fence inspired by shoji screens